 This restriction causes most “Operation not permitted” error messages

-While SIP was present since El Capitan, Apple expanded its protection in Mojave.
+While SIP was present since El Capitan, Apple expanded its protection in Mojave and above.
 As a result, many people are getting errors where they weren’t before.
 SIP still allows access to some directories, like ~/Applications, but totally locks down others like ~/System or ~/usr.